TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-vmbackuplinuxextensionconffilewrongencodingformat.md

 # Error VMBackupLinuxExtensionConfFileWrongEncodingFormat

 <!--issueDescription-->
-We have identified that your Linux backup operation might have failed, because there is a change in Linux VM Backup Extension Configuration file.
+We have identified that your Linux backup operation may have failed because there is a change in the Linux VM Backup Extension Configuration file.
 <!--/issueDescription-->

 ## **Recommended Steps**

 To resolve this issue:

-- The configuration values in Linux VM Backup Extension Config file might be modified, we recommend changing the encoding format of the Linux VM *Backup Extension Conf file (/etc/azure/vmbackup.conf)* to ASCII by using a text editor or using the below command:
+- The configuration values in Linux VM Backup Extension Config file might be modified.
+We recommend changing the encoding format of the Linux VM *Backup Extension Conf file (/etc/azure/vmbackup.conf)* to ASCII by using a text editor or by using the following command: `iconv -t ASCII /etc/azure/vmbackup.conf`

-   *iconv -t ASCII /etc/azure/vmbackup.conf*